MLHale/cybr4580/projects/milestone3.md

   - The Final report should be non-trivial and list out all accomplishments across the project, pulling together the plan from milestone 1 and the deliverables achieved in Milestones 2 and 3.
   - The Final report should be delivered as-if you were preparing it for release to your customer.
 This means including sufficient supporting documentation to understand and fully interpret your results, install needed tooling, etc.
 - [Presentation](#presentation) - Present your project to the class, your external partner (where applicable), and others in Cybersecurity
-- [Graduate student paper](#graduate-student-paper) - If you are a graduate student, you must complete the additional paper as specified below.

 ## Project realization Progress report
 Here, you should identify the tasks you have achieved in milestone 3, document the product or other intellectual/applied outcomes that have resulted from your efforts, and bind your tasks to the outcomes and documentation you have produced so far.